AQA A-Level Physics · 7407 AS / 7408 A2

 you're already thinking.

-Does it handle synoptic questions?
+Does it handle synoptic content?

 What about the optional modules?

-Are the required practicals properly covered?
+Are the required practicals covered?

-Will the 6- and 8-mark questions be any good?
+Will it produce 6- and 8-mark questions?

 It actually uses calculus for capacitor decay.
 I can't tell you how rare that is from an AI tool.